-Florida State Statute 1006.29(4) defines Instructional Materials as:
+The term Instructional Materials is defined in Florida State Statute 1006.29(4) as:

 Instructional Materials means items having content that by design serve as a major tool for assisting in the instruction of a subject or course.
 These items may be available in bound, unbound kit or package form and may consist of hard backed or soft backed textbooks, consumables, learning laboratories, manipulatives, electronic media, and computer courseware or software.
 The term does not include electronic or computer hardware that is bundled with software or other electronic media.
 F.S.